 The Northern Lights in Iceland

-Indeed, the northern lights are not geological formations, but they are certainly part of the Icelandic landscape.
+Indeed, Iceland's northern lights are not geological formations, but they are certainly part of the Icelandic landscape.
 And what a bonus!
 If the topography of these Nordic land is quite a spectacle if we add dancing lights in the Icelandic winter's dark skies, what more could we ask for?